cuijiyao01/docker-k8s-training/sample-app/exercise_05_ads_networkpolicies_and_certificate.md

 Gardener has implemented a controller which is automatically looking for ingress resources with the label `garden.sapcloud.io/purpose: managed-cert`, creates trusted certificates for them using `Let'sEncrypt` and putting those into secrets.
 The only thing we have to do configure the ingress and wait for the controller to do its work.

 Sadly this feature is limited to urls with 64 or less characters.
 Or, to be more precise, we need at least one URL which fits into the 64 characters of the common name field of the certificate request.
 Any URL with more characters may be added to the certificate request via the subject alternative name field.
-To construct a URL of suitable lenght, let us use a four letter hostname pattern: A `b` for "bulletinboard", a `a` for "ads" and the last two digits of your participant number.
+To construct a URL of suitable length, let us use a four letter hostname pattern: A `b` for "bulletinboard", a `a` for "ads" and the last two digits of your participant number.
 Hence we get for example `br40.ingress.cw43.k8s-train.shoot.canary.k8s-hana.ondemand.com` when your participant number is `part-0040` and the cluster name is `cw43`.

-To check the lenght of such a string, run this command:
+To check the length of such a string, run this command:
 ```bash
 echo br40.ingress.cw43.k8s-train.shoot.canary.k8s-hana.ondemand.com | wc -c
 ```